acrlakshman/BasicModelViewer/README.md

 Prerequisites
 -------------

 Install [Qt5] with opengl support.
-Make sure you have support for OpenGL 4.1.
 Apart from this, no other dependency on third party libraries.

 Installation